appvia/terranetes/docs/terranetes-controller/reference/cloudresources.terraform.appvia.io.md

 </div>

 <div class="property-description">
-<p>TerraformVersion is the version of terraform which was last used to run this configuration</p>
+<p>UpdateAvailable indicates if there is a new version of the plan available</p>

 </div>